dave-mccollough/dave-mccollough/README.md

 ---
 - 🔧  I'm a consultant working in cloud and mobile development, including Azure, .NET, and React Native.
 - 💡  I'm interested in Interested in Machine Learning and Augmented Reality.
-- 📖  Currently learning Swift/SwiftUI.
+- 📖  Currently learning Swift and SwiftUI.

 ***
 ### Tools and Technologies